![]() |

 The Case for Decentralized Scheduling in Modern DatacentersAdd to your list(s) Download to your calendar using vCal

 If you have a question about this talk, please contact Richard Mortier.
-Modern data centres serve as a backbone for executing diverse user workloads.
-The growing demand for their resources has led to high volumes of traffic, requiring clusters to operate at high utilization.
-In this talk, I shall detail how data centre schedulers, which are responsible for mapping workload tasks to resources, perform under such challenging conditions.
-I will present how centralized schedulers, while globally informed, do not scale well under high load since they generate a lot of network traffic when continuously transferring updated node data.
-Conversely, distributed schedulers scale well but lack a precise global view of cluster resources, leading to suboptimal task allocations.
-Consequently, these existing schedulers impose up to three times longer wait times on tail tasks, leading to large variance in inter-task start times, and hence, longer task and job completion times.
-I will then describe recent advances in decentralized scheduling, focusing on performance, scalability, and load balancing.
-I will present our approach of job-aware decentralized scheduling which effectively reduces task wait times even under high cluster load.
-I will also talk about how distributed optimization algorithms can be implemented within the framework of decentralized scheduling, in order to provide theoretical guarantees for convergence to an optimal schedule.
-By the end of this talk, I hope to convince you that decentralized schedulers achieve a good balance in both scale and performance, and are indeed the most practical solution for data centres.
-Bio: Smita Vijayakumar recently completed her PhD in Computer Science from the University of Cambridge, under the supervision of Evangelia Kalyvianaki.
-As a part of her thesis, she developed a decentralized scheduling framework to reduce tail task latencies in highly utilized datacenters.
-She has over twelve years of industry experience at companies like Cisco and Juniper, working on cloud computing, networking, and distributed systems.
-She also has an MS in Computer Science from The Ohio State University, where her work investigated cloud resource allocation to bottleneck stages for processing streaming applications.
-Her research has been published in top-tier ACM and IEEE conferences.
-She has also been actively involved in mentoring, teaching, and community leadership, including founding Women Who Go in India.
-Smita’s expertise spans cloud scheduling, resource management, and scalable distributed systems.
+The growing demand for data centre resources and the slower evolution of their hardware have led to clusters operating at high utilisation.
+In this talk, I will examine how current schedulers perform under such conditions.
+I will discuss how centralised schedulers struggle to scale under high load due to the significant network traffic caused by continuously transferring up-to-date node data.
+Conversely, distributed schedulers scale well but lack a global cluster view, leading to suboptimal task allocations.
+As a result, existing schedulers impose up to three times longer wait times on tail tasks, which increases job completion times.
+I will then introduce our work on decentralised scheduling, focusing on performance, scalability, and load balancing.
+These schedulers have been largely under-explored due to their design complexity.
+However, we demonstrate that Murmuration, our job-aware decentralised scheduler, achieves high performance under both normal and high load despite its simple approach using approximate load information.
+It reduces communication overhead between nodes and schedulers while still achieving balanced cluster load distribution.
+By the end of this talk, I hope to convince you that decentralised schedulers with approximate knowledge strike the right balance between performance and scalability, making them a practical solution for today’s highly utilised data centres.
+Bio: Smita Vijayakumar recently completed her PhD from the Department of Computer Science and Technology at the University of Cambridge, under the supervision of Evangelia Kalyvianaki.
+As a part of her thesis, she developed a novel decentralised scheduling framework to reduce tail task latencies in highly utilised data centres.
+She has over twelve years of industry experience working on networking, cloud computing, and distributed systems.
+She also has an MS from The Ohio State University, where her work investigated cloud resource allocation to bottleneck stages for processing streaming applications.
+Her research has been published in top-tier conferences, and also as a book.
+She has also been actively involved in mentoring, teaching, and community leadership, including founding Women Who Go, India.
 This talk is part of the Computer Laboratory Systems Research Group Seminar series.
 This talk is included in these lists:

 Note that ex-directory lists are not shown. |